jace-ys/exporter-exercise/README.md

     1. You may choose any language to write this in, or to use an existing exporter, forked to expose the required keys.
 4. Dockerise the exporter
     1. Produce a Dockerfile that packages the exporter into a Docker image.
-5. Deploy the exporter to Kubernetes cluster so that it can read Redis
+5. Deploy the exporter to Kubernetes cluster so that it can connect to Redis
-    1. Provide screenshots of the exporter pulling the required keys from Redis
+    1. Provide evidence of the exporter pulling the required keys from Redis
 6. Please provide the following documentation
     1. Your design choices/explanations
     2. Dockerfile